 Metachromatic leukodystrophy (MLD) is a rare autosomal recessive genetic disorder that results in progressive loss of motor and cognitive function.
-Although exact prevalence is difficult to ascertain, it is estimated that one in 40,000 to 160,000 people are diagnosed with MLD across the world.1 There are an estimated 2,500 people living with MLD in the United States (US).8 The disease is caused by one of over 250 mutations in the ARSA gene that codes for the enzyme arylsulfatase-A (ARSA), or rarely the PSAP gene that codes for saposin B, which activates ARSA.^{5,9} Both ARSA and saposin B are required to break down sulfatide fats in the myelin forming cells (oligodendrocytes and Schwann cells) of the central and peripheral nervous system, respectively.^{5 3} In MLD, as sulfatide fats accumulate, they cause breakdown of the myelin sheath (i.e., demyelination), permanently damaging nerves and triggering a secondary neurodegenerative process, leading to deterioration of motor and cognitive function.
-Sulfatide fats cause gallbladder thickening, biliary sludge, polyp formation and subsequent acute biliary complications and/or an increased risk of gallbladder cancer.10
+Although exact prevalence is difficult to ascertain, it is estimated that the worldwide incidence is one in 40,000 to 160,000 live births.1 There are an estimated 2,500 people living with MLD in the United States (US).8 The disease is caused by one of over 250 mutations in the ARSA gene that codes for the enzyme arylsulfatase-A (ARSA), or rarely the PSAP gene that codes for saposin B, which activates ARSA.^{5,9} Both ARSA and saposin B are required to break down sulfatide fats in the myelin forming cells (oligodendrocytes and Schwann cells) of the central and peripheral nervous system, respectively.^{5 3} In MLD, as sulfatide fats accumulate, they cause breakdown of the myelin sheath (i.e., demyelination), permanently damaging nerves and triggering a secondary neurodegenerative process, leading to deterioration of motor and cognitive function.
+Sulfatide fats can also accumulate outside the nervous system; in the gallbladder, accumulation of sulfatides cause gallbladder thickening, biliary sludge, polyp formation and subsequent acute biliary complications and/or an increased risk of gallbladder cancer.10

 The clinical subtypes of MLD are categorized by age of onset.
 The late infantile subtype (LI-MLD) is the most common and aggressive form of the disease, affecting 50-60% of MLD patients.1 Symptoms start before 30 months, with patients losing the ability to walk (or fail to start walking) within 1 - 2 years.
-Patients subsequently lose the ability to communicate, have decline in cognitive function, and eventually lose the ability to swallow.11 Patients with LI-MLD typically survive less than eight years after diagnosis.^{2 3} In the juvenile form, which occurs in 20-30% of MLD cases, symptoms start between 30 months - 6 years old (early juvenile or EJ-MLD) and 7 - 16 years old (late juvenile).
-Cognitive symptoms such as learning disabilities and behavioral issues are more prominent in this form of MLD.12 Children with the juvenile forms of MLD can also progress rapidly, particularly after loss of independent ambulation, with significant disability generally occurring within three years of symptom onset;2 however, survival is somewhat longer than the late infantile type, typically 10-20 years from onset of disease.^{2,3} Delays in diagnosis and misdiagnosis are common in children without a diagnosed sibling, with a the time from first symptom to diagnosis of four months to one year with LI-MLD and up to seven years for children with juvenile MLD.12
+Patients subsequently lose the ability to communicate, have decline in cognitive function, and eventually lose the ability to swallow.11 Patients with LI-MLD typically survive fewer than eight years after onset of symptoms.^{2 3} In the juvenile form, which occurs in 20-30% of MLD cases, symptoms start between 30 months - 6 years old (early juvenile or EJ-MLD) and 7 - 16 years old (late juvenile).
+Cognitive symptoms such as learning disabilities and behavioral issues are more prominent in this form of MLD.12 Children with the juvenile forms of MLD can also progress rapidly, particularly after loss of independent ambulation, with significant disability generally occurring within three years of symptom onset;2 however, survival is somewhat longer than the late infantile type, typically 10-20 years from onset of symptoms.^{2,3} Delays in diagnosis and misdiagnosis are common in children without a diagnosed sibling, with a the time from first symptom to diagnosis of four months to one year with LI-MLD and up to seven years for children with juvenile MLD.12